aslikantay/edta-cvae-deconvolution/README.md

 # EDTA-CVAE: Brain Cell Type Deconvolution

-A deep learning pipeline for deconvolving bulk RNA-seq data into cell type proportions using a Wasserstein Autoencoder with Maximum Mean Discrepancy (WAE-MMD) Conditional Variational Autoencoder (CVAE).
+A deep learning pipeline for deconvolving bulk RNA-seq data into cell type proportions using a Conditional VAE with MMD regularization and supervised contrastive loss for bulk RNA-seq deconvolution.

 ---